hpc-social/hpc-social.github.io/_projects/good-first-issues.md

 The Research Software Encyclopedia "RSEPedia" is updated weekly from a large set of research software registries, including (but not limited to) JoSS, ROpenSci, and bio.tools.
 You can see the [complete listing here](https://rseng.github.io/rse/getting-started/scrapers/index.html).
-When this update happens, metadata for new research software repositories is added to the RSEPedia site, programatically available as JSON, making it easy to query this file and look for new repositories.
+When this update happens, metadata for new research software repositories is added to the RSEPedia site, programmatically available as JSON, making it easy to query this file and look for new repositories.
 To learn more about the research software encyclopedia, you can [read the paper here](https://openresearchsoftware.metajnl.com/articles/10.5334/jors.359/).

 ### New Contributors